Banjo Catfish

 The Banjo Catfish is a curious fish, with a curious name that describes its shape!

 The Banjo Catfish Bunocephalus coracoideus is for the person looking for something unusual.
-It is also called the Two Colored Banjo Catfish, Bicolour Banjo catfish, and Guitarrita which means 'little guitar'.
-Sometimes they are even called "Frying Pan Fish".
 It has a growing popularity in the aquarium industry mainly due to its very odd appearance.

-Banjo Catfish are moderately hardy and can adjust to a variety of aquarium conditions.
-This catfish is also a true scavenger, but because it is a nocturnal, it feeds at night.
-Its favored diet consists of different sorts of worms, but it will consume a wide variety of foods and debris on the substrate, even if it wasn't meant to be ingested.
-It is also a burrower and prefers a sandy bottom and light vegetation.
+These are sedentary fish that seldom move around much.
+Banjo’s are often mistaken for dead but when you try to take them out, they quickly swim away.
+They are also true scavengers, but because they are nocturnal, they feed at night.
+Their favored diet consists of different sorts of worms, but they will consume a wide variety of foods and debris on the substrate, even stuff that wasn’t meant to be ingested!
+They are also burrowers so prefer a sandy bottomed tank with light vegetation.

 For Information on keeping freshwater fish, see: